IN2-Moist/2Take1-Moist-Script/README.md

 ##### Vehicle Options

+- Player Vehicle God Mode ON
-- ToggleOFF Player Vehicle God Mode
+- Player Vehicle God Mode OFF

-`Turns off players vehicle God Mode if it is on.
+`Turns on/off players vehicle God Mode if it is on.
 Requires you to be in range of their vehicle`

+- Vehicle Targetable
+- Vehicle Not Targetable

+`Turns on / off other Players Ability to Missile Lock on to vehicle`

 - Set Boost & Forward Speed